[Manager Interview] What is Beyond GTA, the company that operates servers in Canada?

 Is there anything you need to be careful about when working in Canada?

-Therefore, when I want a customer to take some action or make a decision, I try to provide as much information as possible to make it as easy as possible for them to make a decision .
-I also try to ask questions and give answers that can be answered with a simple yes or no, and make them as easy to understand as possible.
+Therefore, when we want a customer to take action or make a decision, westrive to provide them with the information they need to make that decision as easily as.
+We also try to ask questions and provide answers that can be answered with a simple yes or no, and that are as easy to understand as possible.

 When we can't communicate in real time, if it can't be completed in one go, it will drag on.
 When we receive an inquiry, if they say, "We'd like to do this," instead of saying, "That's ____, how would you respond?" we try to communicate in the form of, "That's ____, so there are two options.
 Which one would you like?
 Or, we recommend this."
 If they respond with a YES or NO, if the answer is YES, we or the Japanese side can proceed with the work as is.
 If the answer is NO, we can consider other options and the Japanese side can proceed with the subsequent discussion based on that

-Even though we're doing the same work, I don't think the Japanese side is as concerned about this aspect.
-This is because we can communicate with customers in real time.
-Tempo and speed are more important, and while the quality can suffer if the amount of communication increases, I think there are times when the amount of communication is more important than the quality.
-I think that maintaining a balance between Japan and Canada, daytime and nighttime , it will be easier for customers to do their jobs.
+Even though we're doing the same job, I don't think the Japanese side is as concerned about this aspect.
+That's because we can communicate with customers in real time.
+Tempo and speed are more important, and while increased communication volume can sometimes lead to a decline in quality, I think there are times when quantity of communication is more important than quality.maintaining a balance between Japan and Canada, and between daytime and nighttime, I hope to make things easier for our customers as well.

 What kind of work are you currently doing?